surf-visualization/blospray/readme.md

 * In OSPray structured grid volumes currently cannot be transformed with an arbitrary affine transformation (see [this issue](https://github.com/ospray/ospray/issues/159)).
 We work around this limitation by converting a structured grid to an unstructured one, whose vertices *can* be transformed.
 Of course, this increases memory usage and decreases render performance, but makes it possible to handle volumes in the same general was as other Blender scene objects.
 XXX backup

-* There are no BLOSPRAY-specific UI panels yet, while most of the regular panels that offer renderer-specific settings (e.g. for Cycles) are disabled.
-Most of the settings that you would normally change in a UI panel are currently managed through custom properties.

 * Hierarchies of transformations (i.e. when using parenting) are not exported correctly yet, causing incorrect positions of objects.
 Top-level objects work correctly, though.

 * Modifiers on objects are not handled yet